noaa-ocs-modeling/CoastalApp/README.md

 ## Compile

-Set the following environment variables:
+Set the following environment variable:

 - `ROOTDIR`: The directory of your choice where the repository has been cloned
-- `NEMSDIR`: The subdirectory `$ROOTDIR/NEMS` where the core NEMS code resides

 In the build script `build.sh`, select desired components for which to build the app, e.g.: